Lipo Cavitation – Is There any Side Effects for Lipo Cavitation treatment?

 What is Lipo Cavitation Treatment?

 During the Lipo Cavitation procedure, a small amount of gel is applied to the skin in the area where excess fat needs to be removed.
-Then the ultrasound hand held device is applied to the skin during a 20 to 30 minute treatment session.
-It’s a painless outpatient procedure that doesn’t require anesthesia and has very few known negative side effects.
+Then the ultrasound handheld device is applied to the skin during a 20 to 30-minute treatment session.
+It’s a painless outpatient procedure that doesn’t require anaesthesia and has very few known negative side effects.

 How Does Lipo Cavitation Work?

 An ultrasound device called a transducer, used in Lipo Cavitation procedures is calibrated only to target fat cells.
 When ultrasonic waves are directed to the area of fatty tissue you want to remove, they damage the fat cell membranes.
 Because the device is calibrated only to target fat cells, no other damage will occur to surrounding tissues or organs.

 During the Lipo Cavitation procedure, ultrasonic waves begin to break down the fat cells being targeted.
 This causes the release of triglycerides and other fatty substances that are a key component of the flabby body tissue.
 During the week after a lipo cavitation treatment, your body will process the excess triglycerides and fatty body substances through normal physiological processes.

 Most people who choose to have Lipo Cavitation will see measurable reductions in fat within the first week.

 However, a treatment schedule of 10 to 20 weekly sessions is typical to achieve desired weight loss* and body composition changes, according to a study in the Journal of Cutaneous and Aesthetic Surgery.